sarah-quinones/faer-rs/README.md

 - `faer-svd`
 - `faer-eigen`

+# Contributing

+If you'd like to contribute to `faer`, check out the list of "good first issue" issues.
+These are all (or should be) issues that are suitable for getting started, and they generally include a detailed set of instructions for what to do.
+Please ask questions on the Discord server or the issue itself if anything is unclear!

 # Benchmarks

 The benchmarks were run on an `11th Gen Intel(R) Core(TM) i5-11400 @ 2.60GHz` with 12 threads.